-\ Definitions of terms described in his table are outlined in the Dictionary at Appendix C.
+\ Definitions of terms described in this table are provided in the Dictionary at Appendix C.

 The Plan applies to State significant development.
-For Critical state significant infrastructure (CSSI) development, the City will assess the public services and public amenities needs of any ancillary land uses or works not directly associated with the operation of the CSSI (e.g. retail or commercial uses), in providing advice to the Department of Planning Industry and Environment regarding the levying of contributions.
-Clause 25J of the EP&A Regulation provides further guidance on the determination of development cost for the purpose of calculating contributions under section 7.12 contributions plans.
+For Critical state significant infrastructure (CSSI) development, the City will assess the public services and public amenities needs of any ancillary land uses or works not directly associated with the operation of the CSSI (e.g. retail or commercial uses), in providing advice to the Department of Planning, Industry and Environment regarding the levying of contributions.